hostinger/api/README.md

 # Hostinger API
-Welcome to the Hostinger API repository.
+Welcome to the Hostinger API main repository.

 **This API is currently in beta and is subject to change.**